-The value of the fund's assets will go down as well as up.
-This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.
+The value and income from a fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise.
+There is no guarantee that a fund will achieve its objective and you may get back less than you originally invested.

 The fund holds a small number of investments, and therefore a fall in the value of a single investment may have a greater impact than if it held a larger number of investments.